 I also think people can’t fathom why I would venture out on my own with 4 young kids.
 But to be honest the more we do it the easier it gets and the more I figure out what works and what doesn’t.

-Best Trail for Kids in the Smokey Mountains – Sugarlands
+Best Trail for Kids in the Smoky Mountains – Sugarlands

-I was ready to head into the Smokey Mountains!
+I was ready to head into the Great Smoky Mountains National Park!
 One of the kids fears was seeing a Bear when we were here.
 Before we went to Tennessee Carson kept asking about it and was worried someone was going to get killed by a bear . . .

 And to be honest I was a little nervous about it too!
 If Craig was with us I know we would be ok but with me by myself with all the kids I wasn’t so sure!
 But when we were at the Visitor center the guy had recommend Sugarland Trail – which took us to a small waterfall and it ended up being perfect!